-Jonathan Feng works at the interface of particle physics and cosmology with the goal of elucidating deep connections between our understanding of the Universe at the smallest and largest length scales.
+Jonathan Feng works at the interface of particle physics and cosmology with the goal of exploring the deep connections between our understanding of the Universe at the smallest and largest length scales.

 Feng holds degrees in physics and mathematics from Harvard, Cambridge, and Stanford universities.
 He joined the UC Irvine faculty in 2001 and was appointed Professor and Chancellor's Fellow in 2006.
-His work has been recognized by several awards, including the NSF CAREER Award, UCI's Distinguished Assistant Professor Award for Research, the Outstanding Young Researcher Award from the International Association of Chinese Physicists and Astronomers, a Sloan Research Fellowship, a Guggenheim Fellowship, and Simons Fellow and Investigator Awards.
+His work has been recognized by an NSF CAREER Award, UCI's Distinguished Assistant Professor Award for Research, the Outstanding Young Researcher Award from the International Association of Chinese Physicists and Astronomers, a Sloan Research Fellowship, a Guggenheim Fellowship, AAAS Fellowship, and Simons Fellow and Investigator Awards.

-Feng's research and interviews have been featured in a diverse range of publications, including Science, Nature, the Washington Post, the Los Angeles Times, USA Today, National Geographic, New Scientist, Sky and Telescope, and Popular Science.
+Feng's research and interviews have been featured in Science, Nature, the Washington Post, the Los Angeles Times, USA Today, National Geographic, New Scientist, Sky and Telescope, and Popular Science.
 He co-authored "Dark Worlds," a cover story for Scientific American, which was recognized by a 2011 National Magazine Award, the preeminent award for magazine journalism in the United States.
 More recently, in collaboration with artist Jorge Cham and fellow physicist Daniel Whiteson, Feng created animated comic strips that bring to life the latest hot topics in physics.
-These videos appeared on PBS television and are freely available on the web, where they have been viewed over 500,000 times.
+These videos appeared on PBS television and are freely available on the web, where they have been viewed almost 1,000,000 times.

 For more on Jonathan Feng's research, described for a general audience, see the following links: